On-Screen Keyboard Template 6.3

 To test it, please download the demo or just run osk from the Start->Run

-On-Screen Keyboard template is just a wrapper for Windows On-Screen Keyboard.
+Our on-Screen Keyboard template is just a wrapper for Windows On-Screen Keyboard.

-So if you want to quickly decide whether this template is going to work for you, please
+So if you want to decide quickly whether this template is going to work for you, please

 launch the on-screen keyboard on top of your application.
 Usually it can be found here: